 iii.
 10 NTU, at any time.

-Effective immediately, the turbidity of the filter effluent shall be measured at EFF-001A or EFF-001B, depending on whichever discharge location is in use at the time.
-Upon initiation of operation of the Facility Modifications Project, turbidity of the filter effluent shall be measured at FIL-001.
+Effective immediately, the turbidity of the filter effluent shall be measured at EFF-001A when discharging at Discharge Point No. 001A and at FIL-001 when discharging at Discharge Point No. 001B.

 b.
 Ultraviolet (UV) Disinfection System Operating Specifications.
-Effective upon initiation of operation of the Facility Modifications Project, the UV disinfection system must be operated in accordance with an operations and maintenance program that assures adequate disinfection, and shall meet the following minimum specifications to provide virus inactivation equivalent to Title 22 Disinfected Tertiary Recycled Water:
+When discharging from Discharge Point No. 001B, the UV disinfection system must be operated in accordance with an operations and maintenance program that assures adequate disinfection, and shall meet the following minimum specifications to provide virus inactivation equivalent to Title 22 Disinfected Tertiary Recycled Water:

 i.
 UV Dose.
 The minimum hourly average UV dose in the UV reactor shall be 100 millijoules per square centimeter (mJ/cm2).